SymfonyCasts/symfony-ux/sfcasts/stimulus/stimulus-bridge.md

 Stimulus does *not* know about like - `data-controller="eat-pizza"` - Stimulus will do nothing.

-The point is: 100% of the controllers that Stimulus is aware come from this line here, which means they come from the files in our `assets/controllers` directory.
+The point is: 100% of the controllers that Stimulus is aware of come from this line here, which means they come from the files in our `assets/controllers` directory.

 ## controllers.json: Automatically Registered Controllers